Maneuver Support Vessel (Light): Characteristics

 The MSL(V) will be able to carry either one M1A2 Abrams tank, two Stryker armored vehicles with slat armor, or four Joint Light Tactical Vehicles with trailers.

 Contract

-In September 2017, the U.S. Army Contracting Command, Warren, Michigan entered into a contract with Vigor Shipyards for its Vancouver, Washington shipyard to produce the MSV(L).
+In September 2017, the U.S. Army Contracting Command entered into a contract with Vigor Industrial to produce the MSV(L) at its facility in Vancouver, Washington.
 It is a firm fix-price contract for US$979,794,011 with an estimated completion date in 2027.

-A prototype will be available in FY2019, then a further four in FY21 and FY22.
-Assuming full production is authorised, 32 will be built between FY23–27, for a total purchase of 36 MSV(L).
+It was initially planned that a prototype would be available in FY2019, then four in FY21 and FY22.
+Assuming full production is authorized, 32 will be built between FY23–27, for a total purchase of 36 MSV(L).
+The first MSV(L) prototype was launched in October 2022 at Vigor Industrial's marine fabrication facility in Vancouver.

+Vigor began low-rate initial production work in June 2024.
+180 were designated to work on this program for five years.